 - Bake for about 20 minutes, or until golden brown and puffed.
 Serve warm.

-- See also this Nutella Strudel Recipe, for another fun way to serve the same ingredients as in these individual pastries but in strudel form.
+See this Nutella strudel recipe for another fun way to serve the same ingredients as in these individual pastries but in strudel form.

 Do You Know the Difference?